Can GPs Prescribe ADHD Medication in New Zealand? What the New Rules Mean for Adults

 all delivered by clinicians experienced in differential diagnosis, including mental health.

 This aligns with international best practice standards [7, 8] but requires significant time commitment and specialist skill.
+Most primary care settings will be unable to offer this.

 In addition, presentations involving mental or physical health complexity, or other neurodevelopmental differences, are likely to require more specialist input.
 Autism co-occurs in up to 80% of people who are ADHD [9, 10], and this is not something primary care services can assess for as part of ADHD care.